vmware-tanzu/thepodlets/site/_episodes/012-learning-distributed-systems.md

 [EPISODE]

 [00:00:41] CC: Hi, everybody.
 Welcome back.
 This is Episode 12, and we are going to talk about distributed systems without a degree or even with a degree, because who knows how much we learn in university.
-I am Carlisia Campos, one of your hosts.
+I am Carlisia Thompson, one of your hosts.
 Today, I also have Duffie Cooley.
 Say hi, Duffie.

 [00:01:02] DC: Hey, everybody.